California Western School Of Law building background

 Scholarships for Upper Division Students

 California Western is here to help you throughout your law school journey.
-After completing your first year of law school, you are eligible for several scholarships based on academic performance, service, and leadership.
+After completing your first year of law school, you may be eligible for several scholarships based on academic performance, service, and leadership.

 • Range from partial to full-tuition scholarships.